 - 19% of pensioners in Wales were living in relative income poverty between 2016-17 and 2018-19.

 - At 19%, the figure is the same as that reported last year and it remains below what it was throughout the mid to late 1990s.

 Analysis by economic, family, ethnicity and disability characteristics

 - Working-age adults living in social rented housing were more likely to be in relative income poverty when compared with those privately renting or owner occupiers.

 - Living in a workless household increased the chances of being in relative income poverty for working-age adults and children.

 - Children living in lone parent families were more likely to be in relative income poverty than those living in households with a couple.

-- Working-age adults who were living in households where the head of the household was from a non-white ethnic group were more likely to be in relative income poverty compared with those where the head of the household was from a white ethnic group.
+- People who were living in households where the head of the household was from a non-white ethnic group were more likely to be in relative income poverty.

-- Living in a household where there was someone with a disability increased the chances of living in relative income poverty for working-age adults and children but not for pensioners.
+- Living in a household where there was someone with a disability increased the likelihood of living in relative income poverty for working-age adults and children but not for pensioners.